18F/identity-idp/CONTRIBUTING.md

 product teams have a team handle which can be used to notify everyone on that team, or you can request reviews from one of the available interest group teams:

-- `identity-frontend` for developers interested in frontend development
+- `18f/identity-frontend` for developers interested in frontend development

 ## Public domain